 About the cohousing community at Troy Gardens

 There are 30 cohousing units at Troy Gardens.
 Twenty of the units are reserved for low-moderate income buyers, and ten units are market rate with no income restrictions.
-Each year approximately 1-3 units are sold to a new homeowner.
-When a home at Troy is for sale, a new buyer is often identified through word-of-mouth marketing.
-If the selling homeowner creates a real estate listing, the listing will be published on MACLT’s website.

 “Troy Gardens is a welcoming and affordable cohousing community where we cultivate sustainability, trust, and meaningful connections with one another and the land through celebration, cooperation, and open communication.
 We are working toward a common house and common areas that facilitate this vision.”